spryker/decimal-object/docs/README.md

 There is only one static method and acts as a convenience wrapper to create an object:
 - `create()`: Internally does `new Decimal($value)`, allows for easier chaining without need of `()` wrapping.
+  Use this if your input can already be the `Decimal` object as it will then just be re-used.
+Constructor creation builds a new object.

 ### Comparison